GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 None of them responded to take us up on the offer, or even say “Who TF are you?”

 Over 100 coaches at other schools received the same introduction / invitation.
 Wonder which of those non-respondents will be the next ones to find their programs listed on this page.

+## THIS POST WILL BE UPDATED AS MORE SCHOOLS CUT SOME PART OF XC/TF

 <em>Photo credit: Brown Stadium, <a href="https://www.flickr.com/photos/auvet/43023267130/in/photolist-6tCvpF-28xPupL-h1apjn-28xPx6s-2bets3s-28xPvHC-28xPyF1-7hchtS-Pb2Qi3">Jimmy Emerson, DVM / Flickr</a> under <a href="https://creativecommons.org/licenses/by-nc-nd/2.0/">CC-BY-NC-ND-2.0</a>